-I'm purchasing a new build house in Barnehurst with a loan from Chelsea Building Society.
-The builders refused to move on the price so I negotiated £7000 of additionals instead.
-The property agent suggested that I not to tell my conveyancer about this deal as it could impact my loan with the lender.
-Do I keep my lawyer in the dark?.
+I'm buying my first flat in Barnehurst with a mortgage from The Mortgage Works.
+The sellers would not move on the price so I negotiated £7000 of fixtures and fittings instead.
+The property agent suggested that I not inform my conveyancer about this side-deal as it could affect my mortgage with the lender.
+Should I keep quiet?.

 All lenders require a Disclosure of Incentives Form from the developer of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.